John Banks, Principal

 Jamie is so excited to be joining the Origins staff as a guidance counselor!
 Before coming to Origins, she worked as a Spanish/English bilingual counselor in a few other New York City high schools.
 Her career before becoming a counselor was as an ESL teacher in Washington, DC where she lived after graduating from Georgetown University.
 Here in Brooklyn, Jamie lives with her husband, 3 children and a cat.
 When she’s not watching her son play baseball or taking her littlest one to the park, Jamie enjoys running, cooking and knitting.
 She is very much looking forward to collaborating with the Origins staff and getting to know the Origins students.

 Yahya Haoumi is originally from Tangier, Morocco.
-He has a BA in English Studies from Abdelmalik Essaadi University of Tetouan, and a MA in Translation, Communication and Journalism, from the King Fahd School of Translation, in Tangier.
+He has a BA in English Studies, MA in Translation, Communication and Journalism, and a Master in Public Administration with distinction.
 He also has a Digital Cinematography diploma from the New York Film Academy, Small Business Management Certificate from Hunter College, and Leadership Training Diploma from the Moroccan Ministry of Youth and Sports.
-He is currently studying for a Master’s degree in Public Administration at Long Island University.
-Yahya is a certified Martial Arts trainer, and speaks four languages.
+Yahya is a Martial Arts trainer, and speaks three languages.
 In his free time, he enjoys, reading, exercising, playing music and travelling.

 Bryan Mosher, 9th Grade Physics